Chandra-MARX/doc/source/inbrief/simsetup.rst

-Once the source characteristics and science instrument configuration have been specified, the only remaining option the user must choose is whether or not to include a simulation of the Chandra aspect motion. |marx| includes an internal simulation of the standard lissajous dither pattern which Chandra traverses over the course of an observation.
+Once the source characteristics and science instrument configuration have been specified, the only remaining option the user must choose is whether to include a simulation of the Chandra aspect motion. |marx| includes an internal simulation of the standard lissajous dither pattern which Chandra traverses over the course of an observation.